 Validation by independent TCGA Lung cancer Dataset

-In order to make independent validation of the above results, we collected the methylation status of the 5 CpG sites (S Table 1) from lung cancer samples of TCGA Project.
-There is no significant difference in age and gender between the cases and controls (S.table xx).
+In order to make independent validation of the above results, we collected the data of the methylation status of 6 CpG sites (S Table 1) from lung cancer samples of TCGA Project.
+There is no significant difference in age and gender between the cases and controls (S Table 1).
 The methylation percentage of cg15020645, cg16970232, cg20311501, cg21634602 and cg24332422 were dramatically different between the two groups, especially in adenocarcinoma.
-The methylation of all these 5 CpG sites were significantly different between Ad and its counterparts based on t-test after FDR adjustment, whereas, only three CpG sites (cg01240931, cg16970232, cg20311501) were significantly different between Sc and its counterparts, and the significant level in Sc was dramatically lower than that in Ad (Table 4).
-In addition, logistic regression analysis also supported the results, the ORs in Ad were from 23.3 to 1.2×103, while those were from 0.15 to 7.54 in Sc (Table 5).
-Furthermore, the AUCs of the 5 CpG methylation test were calculated to assess their prediction ability.
+The methylation of all these 6 CpG sites were significantly different between Ad and its counterparts based on t-test after FDR adjustment (P<10-17), whereas, only two CpG sites (cg16970232, cg20311501) were significantly different between Sc and its counterparts (P = 1.6×10-6 and 3.9×10-3), and the significant level in Sc was dramatically lower than that in Ad (Table 4).
+In addition, logistic regression analysis also supported the above results: the ORs in Ad were from 23.3 to 1.2×103, while those were from 0.15 to 7.54 in Sc (Table 5).

+However, pairwise methylation correlation analysis showed that methylation status was high correlated among these CpG sites except cg01240931.
+Meanwhile, cg01240931 were hypermethylated in both the cancer and normal specimens.
+Therefore, this CpG site were excluded in the following analysis.
+The AUCs of the 5 CpG methylation test were calculated to assess their prediction ability.
 As shown in Table 5, each of the CpG site in Ad was much better in prediction (AUC: 0.71-0.73) than that in Sc (AUC: 0.45-0.61) (Table 5).
-In addition, AUCs of the logistic prediction model based on these 5 CpGs were 0.73 and 0.60 for LUAD and LUSC, respectively.
-All these evidence suggested APC methylation test would have better performance in adenocarcinoma rather than Sc, and the different proportion of Ad and Sc in each study definitely would bring certain bias for the association between APC methylation and NSCLC.
+In addition, the AUCs of the logistic prediction model based on all the 5 CpGs were 0.73 and 0.60 for Ad and Sc, respectively.
+It revealed from all the above evidences that APC methylation test would have better performance in adenocarcinoma than that in Sc, and therefore, the different proportion of Ad and Sc in the samples might bring certain bias for the association between APC methylation and NSCLC.
 Generally, 25% to 30% of lung cancers were Sc while 40% were Ad.
 Thus, we resampled the Ad and Sc from TCGA data to simulate the effect of different proportion of Ad versus Sc (Ad2Sc) at 2:1, 4:3, 3:4 and 1:2 on the odds ratio of APC methylation for NSCLC.
-The ORs were dramatically varied within group and between groups of the 5 CpGs by 10000 resampling simulations (S Table s2).
-As our expectation, cg16970232 was consistently a significant risk factor for NSCLC, while the other four CpGs would loss association with NSCLC in certain vignettes (S Table s2).
+The ORs were dramatically varied within group and between groups of the 5 CpGs by 10000 times of resampling simulations (S Table s2).
+As expected, cg16970232 and cg20311501, the significant sites in both Ad and Sq, were consistently significant risk factors for NSCLC, while the other three CpGs would loss association with NSCLC in certain vignettes (S Table s2).
 Moreover, ORs from logistic regression based on heterogeneous samples were significantly greater than those on the autogenous samples in the condition of Ad2Sc of 4:3, which was concordant with the above subgroup meta-analysis (S Table s3).
 Logistic based interaction analysis among age, gender with NSCLC showed there were no significant interaction in NSCLC risk between APC methylation and these covariates (S Table s4).